Chart Color Schemes

 Euroa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Euroa's housing structure, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Euroa stood at 53.6%, with mortgaged dwellings at 28.3% and rented dwellings at 18.1%.
+Euroa's dwelling structure, as per the latest Census, consisted of 95.2% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro Vic. had 90.1% houses and 9.9% other dwellings.
+Home ownership in Euroa stood at 53.6%, with mortgaged dwellings at 28.3% and rented ones at 18.1%.
 The median monthly mortgage repayment was $1,170, lower than Non-Metro Vic.'s average of $1,430.
 The median weekly rent in Euroa was $250, compared to Non-Metro Vic.'s $285.
 Nationally, Euroa's mortgage repayments were significantly lower at $1,170 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing